 Overview

 The rules engine provides a graphical user interface that simplifies how you configure rules.
-You can configure rules to identify user requests based on the parameters they carry to determine whether a configuration applies to the requests.
-This provides a more flexible and accurate method to manage configurations and policies that you set in Alibaba Cloud CDN.
+You can configure rules to identify user requests based on the parameters that the requests carry.
+This helps determine whether a configuration applies to a request, and provides a more flexible and accurate method to manage the configurations and policies that you configure in Alibaba Cloud CDN.

 Background information